 In general terms, regular participation in course work with academic loads at a level to assure graduation within eight semesters and grades averaging 'C' (2.0) or higher are prima facie evidence of satisfactory progress and good academic standing.

 Through Student Center enrollment pages or submission of a completed add/drop form, students may add and drop classes during the specified enrollment periods (pre-enrollment and add/drop) of each fall and spring semester.
 Students select and enroll in up to 18 academic credits during the pre-enrollment period through Student Center and up to a maximum of 22 credits during Add/Drop.
-First-year students may not enroll in more than 18 academic credits (including PE or review/supplemental courses) in their first term and are limited to one S-U optional course per semester.
+It is strongly recommended that entering first-year students enroll in a maximum of 18 credits in their first semester (including PE or review/supplemental courses).
+First-year students are limited to one S-U optional course per semester.

 Specific deadlines and further instructions regarding course enrollment are available in the Course Enrollment and Credits section of the courses of study and the Class Roster each semester.
 Note: individual courses may have add/drop deadlines separate from the University dates.
 Please be sure to check.

 Time Conflicts: The College of Agriculture and Life Sciences will have a similar time conflict policy as in past semesters.
-The University has encouraged a no time conflict policy given the current pandemic and the desire to minimize situations that will create stress for students.
+The University has encouraged a no time conflict policy given the desire to minimize situations that will create stress for students.

 The time conflict petition will be considered in the following circumstances:

 The College of Agriculture and Life Sciences will have a similar credit limit policy as in past semesters.
-With the added stressors introduced by COVID-19, the University continues to strongly urge students to limit their credits to 18.
-Please see the Academic Policies & Instruction Modes page for more information.
+The University continues to strongly urge students to limit their credits to 18.
 Students who wish to enroll in additional credits are encouraged to discuss academic loads with their academic advisor, or major department.

 We strongly urge ALL students to limit their semester enrollment to 18 credits

-- All undergraduate CALS students may enroll up to 22 credits maximum (22 is allowed when add/drop begins).
+- All undergraduate CALS students in good academic standing may enroll up to 22 credits maximum (22 is allowed when add/drop begins).

 - It is recommended that entering first-year students enroll in a maximum of 18 credits in their first semester.

-- Petitions to exceed 22 credits up to a max of 25 credits will not be considered, except for students expecting to graduate in May 2021.
+- Petitions to exceed 22 credits up to a max of 25 credits will not be considered, except for students expecting to graduate in December 2021 or May 2022.
 Petitions from such students will be evaluated on a case-by-case basis only if courses are required for graduation with confirmation by the Academic Advisor.

 - On-time submission of the online petition (available in DUST), opening ahead of the add/drop period).